3 steps to find the best orthodontist near me:

 (i) Expert orthodontist

 Orthodontists are trained dentists (DDS or DMD) who spent an additional 3 years specializing in moving teeth and fixing jaw/skeletal problems.
 Conversely, general dentists receive a very small amount of orthodontics-specific training during dental school.
 Orthodontics is a highly specialized and complex sub-domain of dentistry.
+Check the online reviews, results and testimonials.

 Factors that define the levels of expertise of an orthodontist are the American board certification, training program where they received their orthodontic certificate, years of experience, commitment to continuing education and high-quality care.
+The American board of orthodontics’s mission is to improve quality of orthodontic treatment.

 (ii) Cost of orthodontic care